freya-cmd/DiscordBot/README.md

-A Discord Bot written withe NodeJS.
+A Discord Bot written with NodeJS.

 Commands and prompts will be added as time goes on.
 Currently used privately.